Engee documentation

 sfix123_En38

-For multiple arguments, the minimum possible accumulator width is found for all arguments at once, rather than sequentially first for the first two arguments, then for the addition of the previous result and the third argument, and so on.
-Calculations considering the types of all arguments at once save the width needed to save the result.
+For multiple arguments, the minimum possible width of the accumulator is found for all arguments at once, rather than sequentially first for the first two arguments, then for adding the previous result and the third argument, etc. Calculations taking into account the types of all arguments at the same time allow you to save the width needed to save the result.

-For the block Sum (summation of elements of the incoming vector, special mode of the Add block) an optimisation is applied to avoid calculations in a loop (as happens in Add), and the type of the result is determined quickly.
-Namely, since the type of all elements is the same fixdt(S, W, f), it can be observed that:
+For the block Sum (summation of the elements of the incoming vector, special mode of the Add block) optimization is applied to avoid calculations in a loop (as happens in Add), and the type of result is determined quickly.
+Namely, since the type of all elements is the same fixdt(S, W, f), it can be noted that:

 Similarly, the minimum value of the result is determined, and then the required type width is selected.